mikecroft/mikecroft.github.io/_posts/2017-07-11-microprofile-1-year-on.md

 At that point, MicroProfile welcomed new members in the form of our Eclipse mentors, who have given a huge amount of their time to help smooth our journey; without their help, we would certainly not be where we are today!

 Since then, there have been new specs created, ***lots*** of discussion and ***lots*** of work!
-It would be easy to miss everything that's gone on in our [Google Group forum](https://groups.google.com/forum/#!forum/microprofile), our [regular (pulic) calls](https://twitter.com/MicroProfileIO/status/879582237469007872), and all the efforts of individual specifications since everything seems to move at such a fast pace!
+It would be easy to miss everything that's gone on in our [Google Group forum](https://groups.google.com/forum/#!forum/microprofile), our [regular (public) calls](https://twitter.com/MicroProfileIO/status/879582237469007872), and all the efforts of individual specifications since everything seems to move at such a fast pace!
 It's important to remember that [hard work is not always obvious](https://twitter.com/katharineCodes/status/879302449152098304); so let's remedy that with an overview of what things have currently been acheived, and what things are still in progress.

 ## Where are we now?